JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

   * `text`
   * `date`
   * `datalist` - dropdown or text input
+* `multiple` - Allows multiple files or email addresses to be input into a single input control

 ### Touch input:
 * When a touch event is received the *target* property of each touch item in the *touchList* represents the DOM element that was touched